katylava/better-websudoku/README.rst

 Stuff You Should Know
 ---------------------

-- If you click "Pause", "Print", or "Options" some of the cells will lose their style when you return to the game.
+If you click "Pause", "Print", or "Options" some of the cells will lose their style when you return to the game.
 You can click "How am I doing?" to refresh.

-- This extension does not yet auto-update.
+This extension does not yet auto-update.

 To Do
 -----

 Add Options Page
-  Make styles configurable
-  Disable auto-clearing of notes
+  Make styles configurable; Disable auto-clearing of notes

 Alternate Keyboard Input
   Add option to map keys to digits so one could, for example,